 - Show the whole picture, then focus on the parts.
 Just starting with detail or component pieces makes it hard to see how everything fits together and may alienate those who are unfamiliar with the larger system.
 A bird’s-eye view of content helps establish boundaries and relationships, so that learning is cumulative and associative from one part to the next.

 - Provide persistent navigation and orientation.
 The longer the presentation or amount of content, the easier it is for someone to lose track of where they are and get confused.
 Much like a physical space, guiding someone through new or difficult content requires markers and signposts to let them know how far they’ve gone, how much is left, and of course, where the end is.
 A mini table of contents on every page of a presentation can help mark the journey: each section can be “lit up” when it’s active and greyed out when it’s not.
+Even a simple “three things” or “five things” construct can help make information memorable.

 - Set checkpoints to confirm understanding.
 It’s easy to march right through an explanation or presentation of something we’re familiar with.
 It’s also easy to forget what it’s like not to be familiar with that same material, which is why it’s essential to regularly confirm understanding — genuine understanding — with an audience in-person.
 Slow down, scan people’s body language, look for frowns or squints, and even if the telltale signs aren’t visible, proactively ask “did that make sense?” or “should I repeat that?” to see where further explanation is needed.
-Often, requests for clarification don’t come on their own, so encourage the questions — just don’t call them “stupid” questions.
+Often, requests for clarification don’t come on their own, so encourage questions — just don’t call them “stupid” questions.

 - Prepare multiple explanations.
 A single, literal explanation of a technical subject may work perfectly well… for a technical audience.
 Multiple metaphorical explanations, in which concrete, tangible examples represent abstract or complex concepts, can be devised for almost anything and for almost every audience.
 You can usually tell when someone knows their stuff when they can easily generate compelling illustrations of the same thing using rich, memorable metaphors in order to bridge an understanding gap.

 - Promote patience.
 This is probably the toughest of all.
 Not only is it important for the explainer/presenter to be patient with an audience and do whatever it takes to help them get something, but it is vital that group members (when dealing with a team setting) manage their behaviors and not intimidate those who need more time or effort to process.
+Collaborative work suffers when team members possess different levels of understanding about their project, so it benefits the entire team to bring everyone up to speed and leave no one behind.

 For some, making sense of the world is a race down a highway.
 For others, it’s a winding, rambling road.
 Regardless what pace suits our audience, we still need to ensure they move toward understanding at a speed that suits them best — whether we’re information designers or not.